2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

 5. Create a Pull Request with the new hub entry, and get a team member to review it.
 6. Once you merge the pull request, the GitHub Workflow will detect that a new entry has been added to the configuration file.
    It will then deploy a new JupyterHub with the configuration you've specified onto the corresponding cluster.
+7. Monitor the action to make sure that it completes.
+   If something goes wrong and the action does not finish, then check its logs to understand what is going on.
+   It may be necessary to make new changes to the hub's configuration via a Pull Request, or to *revert* the old Pull Request if you cannot determine how to resolve the problem.
+8. Log in to the hub and ensure that the hub works as expected from a user's perspective.
+9. Send a link to the hub's Community Representative(s) so they can confirm that it works from their perspective as well.

 ## Automated vs. manual deploys